kevin2huang/BIXI-Case-Study/README.md

 23    139403
 Name: Hour, dtype: int64
 ```
 The overall Hours distribution shows two peaks: the first at around 8AM and the second at around 5PM.
-These peak times correspond exactly to when people go to work and when they get off work so there could be a correlation there.
-I'll confirm that by plotting the distribution of rides on weekdays vs. weekends.
+These peak times correspond exactly to when people go to work and when they get off work.

 <img src="/images/Hour_weekday_distribution.png" title="Distribution of BIXI rides by hour on weekdays" width="500" height="auto"/><br>